aerospike/aerospike-client-go/docs/client.md

 - `policy`      – (optional) The [BasePolicy object](policies.md#BasePolicy) to use for this operation.
                   Pass `nil` for default values.
 - `key`         – A [Key object](datamodel.md#key), used to locate the record in the cluster.
-- `bins`        – (optional) The function to call when the operation completes with the results of the operation.
+- `bins`        – (optional) Bins to retrieve.
 Will retrieve all bins if not provided.

 Example: